 - Financial benefits.
 Early identification of privacy problems can be less costly and ongoing costs can be reduced if use of personal data is minimised.

 The University’s Data Protection Officer, who manages the Information Compliance team, has overall responsibility for DPIAs across the organisation.
 However, much of the DPIA process can be completed by the project team, using the DPIA template documents (see below for details).

 Ideally, a member of the project or research team should be identified as having responsibility for overseeing the DPIA.
 The Information Compliance team will work with the team to provide advice and guidance and ensure the necessary documents are completed.

 Data Protection legislation underpins the DPIA.
 UEA does not require members of project teams to have in-depth knowledge of the current data protection law, however it should be noted that data protection training is mandatory for all UEA staff.
 Training can be online or face to face.
 See the data protection home page for further details.

-- Identify the need for a DPIA (document A) This stage should be done for all projects, big and small, to identify what – if any – further action is required.
-Consult with the Information Compliance team on completion of this stage
+- Identify the need for a DPIA (A) This stage should be done for all projects, big and small, to identify what – if any – further action is required.
+Consult with the Information Compliance team on completion of this stage.
+Note that the Information Compliance team can currently only assist where a DPIA is required by law.

-- Describe the information flows (document B) The project team will complete this stage
+- Describe the information flows (B) The project team will complete this stage

-- Identify the privacy and related risks (document B) The Information Compliance team will work with the project team to complete this stage
+- Identify the privacy and related risks (B and C) The Information Compliance team will work with the project team to complete this stage

-- Identify and evaluate the privacy solutions (document B) The Information Compliance team will work with the project team to complete this stage
+- Identify and evaluate the privacy solutions (B and C) The Information Compliance team will work with the project team to complete this stage

-- Sign off and record the DPIA outcomes (document B) The Information Compliance team will work with the project team to complete this stage
+- Sign off and record the DPIA outcomes (B) The Information Compliance team will work with the project team to complete this stage

-- Integrate the outcomes into the project plan (document B) The project team will complete this stage
+- Integrate the outcomes into the project plan (B) The project team will complete this stage

 At all stages: Consult with internal and external stakeholders as needed throughout the process.